JosephiusX/Talkative_V2/README.md

                         check srelector:
                         check components to make changes to instances:
              /topics : 'description' to 'topic'
-                reduced topics to 'topic' and 'phrases' schemas
+                reduced topics to 'topic'

+        changing ' /' to either '/topics' or '/notes'